TOP Famous Companies with Arrow Logos

 AMD Logo

-AMD, one of the world’s leading technology companies, uses an arrow in its logo, which attracts attention with its expressive geometry.
+AMD, one of the world’s leading technology companies, uses an arrow in its logo that draws attention with its expressive geometry.
 The emblem stands out with its avant-garde design.
-Many sharp angular edges in the design of the arrow show AMD’s advanced approach and the company’s bold position in the world of technology.
+The arrow’s sharp, angular design showcases AMD’s advanced approach and its bold position in the world of technology.

 The choice of green color for the boom is not just a random aesthetic decision.
 Green traditionally symbolizes growth, renewal, and vitality.
 By using this hue, AMD subtly hints at its commitment to its principles in the ever-changing technology sector.

-The direction of the arrow – up and to the right – has symbolic meaning.
-In graphic representations and in many cultures, this direction is associated with progress, optimism, and dynamism.
-Through its logo, AMD clearly conveys its ethos: a brand that is grounded in the present but relentless in its pursuit of a future filled with potential and revolutionary advances.
+The direction of the arrow up and to the right has symbolic meaning.
+In graphic representations and many cultures, this direction is associated with progress, optimism, and dynamism.
+Through its logo, AMD conveys its ethos: a brand grounded in the present but relentless in its pursuit of a future filled with potential and revolutionary advances.

 Asiana Airlines